 Where do I take the IELTS test?

-The IELTS test in Kenya is offered in Nairobi and Eldoret test centers by The British Council.
+The IELTS test in Kenya is offered in Nairobi, Eldoret and Mombasa by The British Council.

 How is the IELTS scored?